 Sergey Brin moved to the U.S. with his family from Russia when he was 6 years old.
-A true American dream story, Brin went on to attend the University of Maryland and Stanford, which is where he met Larry Page.
+A true American dream story, Brin went on to attend the University of Maryland and Stanford, where he met Larry Page.
 Together, they co-founded Google in 1998.
-Today Brin serves as president of Alphabet, the parent company of Google, in 2019.
+Brin gave up his role as president of Alphabet, the parent company of Google, in 2019.
 Today, Forbes reported, Brin is the funding source of a high-tech airship project.

-Forbes estimated that the reinvested profits from her show would add up to $2 billion, and she also owns 25.5% of the OWN cable channel — a stake that’s worth roughly $75 million.
-Up next, Winfrey will be creating original content for Apple’s new streaming service.
+Forbes estimated that the reinvested profits from her show and her film projects would add up to more than $2 billion, and she also owns 25.5% of the OWN cable channel — a stake that’s worth roughly $65 million.

 David Green, the founder and CEO of Hobby Lobby, grew up poor.
 He is the son of a preacher and once worked as a stock boy at a general store for 60 cents an hour, Forbes reported.

 He opened the first Hobby Lobby store in 1970 in Oklahoma City with a $600 loan.
-Green’s single craft store has expanded into an entire empire with 850 locations in 46 states that bring in $5 billion in sales.
+Green’s single craft store has expanded into an entire empire with 957 locations in 46 states that brought in $6.4 billion in sales in 2020.

 Cable pioneer Charles Dolan dropped out of college and got his start in the TV business by creating sports newsreels for local stations out of his home in Cleveland.
 In 1952, he moved to New York and earned a living making industrial films.

 He went on to found the predecessor to HBO, sold it in 1973, and then founded Cablevision.
 He sold what became a giant cable company to Altice for $17.7 billion in 2016, Forbes reported.
 He, his wife and their six children now hold controlling stakes in AMC Networks and Madison Square Garden’s sports and entertainment companies.

 Harold Hamm single-handedly transformed the U.S. oil industry by bringing fracking to North Dakota’s Bakken region in the 1990s.
 But before he got rich off of oil, he spent his childhood picking cotton.
 Born to Oklahoma sharecroppers, Hamm eventually went from working in the fields to working at a gas station.